 Winter Hiking in Bryce Canyon National Park

 Bryce Canyon National Park is one of the most spectacular parks in Utah but too often folks just make a quick drive to one of the many overlooks, peek down into the canyon and drive on.
 Thus, lots of Bryce Canyon visitors come away with an incomplete impression of the park and miss Bryce’s greatest wonders.
-To really experience Bryce Canyon, you must go down into Bryce Canyon.
+To really experience Bryce Canyon, you must hike down into Bryce Canyon.
 The park’s two most popular hikes — Fairyland Loop and Navajo Loop — descend into canyons that reveal the magic of walking below the towering hoodoos.

 At an elevation of up to 9,000 feet above sea level, Bryce Canyon gets regular snow during winter months, but hiking in Bryce during the cooler season is not only possible, it's highly recommended.
 Winter cuts the crowds and while you’ll meet other hikers, you’ll often have this special place all to yourself.
+To stay dry, warm and comfortable for Bryce Canyon winter hiking, review our suggested snow hiking gear checklist below.

 Your light trail hikers won’t cut it.
 You’ll want a breathable, waterproof boot with a sturdy, super-grippy sole.
+High quality winter hiking socks are an essential addition to your snow hiking gear to pair with that footwear.

 ICEtrekkers or Yaktrax